What Does A Cooling Tower Do?

 Cooling towers operate through a heat transfer process that efficiently cools the already cycled water to be reused.
 The hot water from the chiller will enter near the top of the cooling tower and be sprayed across the wide surface area of the heat transfer surface, called the fill.
 Beneath the fill, cool air is entered in and promptly suctioned through the fill towards the top of the tower via a fan.

 The fill acts as the transfer surface, as heat from the hot water droplets is transferred to the cool air rising through the fill.
-The hot air is then rejected out of the system through the fan, and then the cooled water falls down to the sump, where it will be recycled back through the system and into the heat exchange process below.
+The hot air is then ejected out of the system through the fan, and then the cooled water falls down to the sump, where it will be recycled back through the system and into the heat exchange process below.

 Why Do I Need Water Treatment?